CloudCannon/alto-hugo-template/README.md

 # Alto Hugo Template

-Alto is a minimal and modern Hugo theme for static documentation sites, created by and optimized for [CloudCannon](https://cloudcannon.com).
+Alto is a minimal and modern Hugo template for static documentation sites, created by and optimized for [CloudCannon](https://cloudcannon.com).
 Browse through a [live demo](https://holy-ball.cloudvent.net/).

 Designed initially for open-source software, Alto has many built-in features to aid both site users and documentation writers: